 If your dog sleeps back-to-back with you or another dog, they are exhibiting trusting behavior and intimacy.
 Back-to-back sleeping may echo dogs’ ancestral pack behavior, when entire families slept piled together in dens.
 Or it may remind your dog of their first weeks of life, when they lay tumbled in an adorable furry heap with its littermates.

 If you are the only family member that your dog chooses to sleep against, this means you are the lucky one whom the dog trusts the most!
 Be glad that your dog places so much trust in you and treasure the bond that you have.

 The Superman sleeping position

-Why does your dog sleep on its back with its legs in the air?
+Why does your dog sleep on their back with their legs in the air?
 Dogs who sleep belly-up with legs pointed to the sky are either very hot or very trusting (or both).
 By exposing the tummy, which has less fur, the dog may be able to cool off quickly.
 But baring the belly allows the vital organs to be exposed and makes the dog feel more vulnerable.
-So if your dog sleeps in this extremely cute position, definitely take a picture of it and know that your dog is super comfortable around you.
+So if your dog sleeps in this extremely cute position, definitely take a picture and know that your dog is super comfortable around you.

 The belly-up pose can also be a seasonal sleeping position for your dog.
 You’ll notice it more often in hot weather.

 If your dog immediately leaps onto your lap whenever you sit down or cuddles up against you you on the sofa, you’ve got a snuggle-bug.
 These cuddlers are affectionate, loving, and maybe a little needy.
 If you have a very large dog, cuddling with your snuggle-bug can be a challenge, but you can enjoy knowing that you have won your furry friend’s trust and devotion.